Ouranosinc/Magpie/docs/authentication.rst

 Administrators can always employ this direct :term:`User` creation mean regardless of the enabled state of this feature.

-Furthermore, upon registration submission, and if the application configuration defined the relevant settings (see :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED`, with other similar entries, and :ref:`config_user_approval` section), an email will be sent to the configured administrator email location to request its approval.
-Any new account will be in a :term:`Pending User` approval state (defined by status :attr:`magpie.models.UserStatuses.Pending`) until either email validation and/or administrator approval is completed.
+Furthermore, upon registration submission, and if the application configuration defined the relevant settings (see :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED` and other similar items in :ref:`config_user_register_approval` section), an email will be sent to the configured administrator email location to request its approval.
+Any new account will be in a :term:`Pending User` state (defined by status :attr:`magpie.models.UserStatuses.Pending`) until either email validation and/or administrator approval is completed.
 When :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED` is not activated, only email validation will be required from the notification email.
 Doing so will immediately complete the :term:`User` registration.

 All :term:`Pending User` details can be queried and managed only by administrator-level :term:`User`, using the relevant API user registration endpoint, or the query string ``status`` on normal API ``/users`` endpoint.
 Note that